seapoe1809/Health_server/README.md

     1. Chartit to log your basic information in FHIR R4 format
     2. Ability to upload and save your files to your self hosted file server
-    3. Ability to view dicom files, xml files, health suggestions for your age
+    3. Ability to view dicom files, xml files, health suggestions for your age; The files are indexed by AI metadata
-    4. Ability to encrypt and zip your files securely and remotely
+    4. Ability to encrypt, zip and your files securely and remotely
-    5. Launch Darnabot
+    5. Launch Darnabot; AI analyzer
     6. Launch Optional Modules

 2. Darnabot